-Landlords are looking for other ways to access the money tied up in their real estate now that stabilized apartments cannot be deregulated, Wagner says.
+Landlords are looking for other ways to access the money tied up in their real estate now that stabilized apartments cannot be deregulated.

 In this situation, a landlord can unlock the equity in the apartment, which is likely to be substantial.
 “That’s an opportunity for a tenant to negotiate a buyout,” Wagner says.

-If you rent an apartment from the owner of a rental building that’s in a prime position to be part of an assemblage of properties for a brand new building, a developer might try to get the tenants to voluntarily surrender their apartments.
-That’s an opportunity for a buyout.
+If you rent an apartment from the owner of a rental building that’s in a prime position to be part of an assemblage of properties for a brand new building, a developer might try to get the tenants to voluntarily surrender their apartments and this presents an opportunity for a buyout.

 “In this situation, a sponsor would pay tenants to leave the building and then make a demolition application,” Wagner says.
-Often developers make the demolition application while the tenants are in place and if that’s the case, tenants can contest it.
+Often developers make the demolition application while the tenants are in place and if that happens, tenants can contest it.

 In this scenario, tenants will vacate their apartments well before the time it may take to get the necessary demolition approval.
 “Time is money to developers,” Wagner says.
-Once a developer commits to redeveloping the property, he or she usually wants to move forward as quickly as possible.
-Wagner points out that’s where there’s the opportunity for a tenant to negotiate a buyout.
+Once a developer commits to redeveloping the property, they usually want to move forward as quickly as possible and that presents a tenant with an opportunity to negotiate a buyout.

 If your building is in need of major comprehensive upgrades, you may have an opportunity for a buyout.
-Substantial rehabilitation of a building that goes well beyond what’s called a Major Capital Improvement allows a landlord to remove an entire building from rent regulation.
+Substantial rehabilitation of a building going well beyond what’s called a Major Capital Improvement allows a landlord to remove an entire building from rent regulation.